 The first task was to click where the user would go to sort the dogs by size, energy level, etc.

-The second set of testing was more successful, as 68% of users were able to complete the task when the text was made seemingly more legible and the instructions were less dense.
-One aspect I would change is making the "swipe [direction]" buttons more clearly a button for testing like this, as a few users on the first screen did seem to try to swipe by clicking on the opposite side of the screen and presumably dragging.
+68% of users were able to complete the task.
+One aspect I would change is making the "swipe [direction]" buttons more clearly a button for testing like this, as a users reported trying to drag from one side to the other to replicate the swiping gesture.

 The overall results were 54% for the grid view, and 45% for the swipe view, with grid voters commonly citing the ease of viewing their options while swipe voters explained their preference for the more clear photos and instant access to more information without clicking around.

 The second set of design iterations I tested preferences for were the output shelters would receive whenever a walker wanted to show interest in walking a dog.

 59% of responders voted for the second interface, stating they preferred to have more information on the dog's availability up front, whereas 41% of the users voted for the first interface stating they would rather talk to the shelter a bit and meet the dog before setting up an appointment.